ArduCAM/Arduino/README.md

 if you got a ArduCAM-Shield-V2 and a OV5642 camera module, you should uncomment the line `#define ARDUCAM_SHIELD_V2` and the line `#define OV5642_CAM` then comment other lines. <br>

-## 2. Edit the CS pin for your camera
+## 2. Choose correct CS pin for your camera
 Open one of the examples, wiring SPI and I2C interface especially CS pins to ArduCAM shield according to the examples.
 Hardware and software shuld be consistent to run the examples correctly.